Balancing Work and Size with Bounded Buffers: Buffer Management with LP-based Priorities

-Next, we will explain the the intuition of the proof of Theorem~\ref{thm:pq-l}.
-Clearly, the mapping is feasible since if $OPT$ accepts some packet that is not accepted by $\PO$, $\PO$ buffer contains at least one packet in its buffer.
+Clearly, the mapping is feasible since if $\OPT$ accepts some packet that is not accepted by $\PO$, $\PO$ buffer contains at least one packet.
 Since affected blocks are recomputed after each \emph{ $(P,i)$-mapping-shift } and \emph{ $(O,j)$- mapping-shift } and by definition of a block $b$ that is mapped to a $\PO$ packet $q$ at time $t$, $\ell(b)\geq \ell(q)$ and $r_t(b)\geq r_t(q)$.
 Thus, we will consider sufficiently big buffers where $\frac{2L-1}{B}$ tends to zero and because of the above properties of the block step A2 will introduce at most additional $\epsilon$ value for each $\PO$ packet.
-Hence, for each transmitted by $\PO$ packet $q$, $OPT$ transmits at most $(k+1)l(q)+\epsilon$ by Steps A1 and A2.
-Denote by $T$ the overall number of transmitted bytes by $\PO$ and by $P$ the total number of transmitted bytes by $OPT$ during processing of preempted $\PO$ packets.
+Hence, for each packet $q$ transmitted by $\PO$, $\OPT$ transmits at most $(k+1)l(q)+\epsilon$ by Steps A1 and A2.
+Denote by $T$ the total number of bytes transmitted by $\PO$ and by $P$ the total number of bytes transmitted by $\OPT$ during processing of pushed-out $\PO$ packets.
 Thus, the competitive ratio is at most $\frac{(k+1+e)T+P}{T}$.
-Now let us estimate $P$ and substitute to the previous expression.
-For each preempted by $\PO$ packet $p$ denote by $T(p)$ a number of time slots when $p$ was HOL before it was preempted.
-Clearly, that the process of preemptions of packets that have positive $T(p)$ will be stopped once all packets will have a maximal packet length $L$ or it can continue during each time slot when there is at least one packet in $\PO$ buffer of length smaller than $L$.
-Moreover, if preemption happens the buffer occupancy is at least $B-2L+1$.
-Denote by $\cal P$ a set of $\PO$ packets preempted during this interval of time.
+Now let us estimate $P$ and substitute it into the previous expression.
+For each pushed-out by $\PO$ packet $p$ denote by $T(p)$ a number of time slots when $p$ was HOL before it was pushed-out.
+Clearly, that the process of push-outs of packets that have positive $T(p)$ will be stopped once all packets will have a maximal packet length $L$ or it can continue during each time slot when there is at least one packet in $\PO$ buffer of length smaller than $L$.
+Moreover, if push-out happens the buffer occupancy is at least $B-2L+1$.
+Denote by $\cal P$ a set of $\PO$ packets pushed-out during this interval of time.
 So for each $B-2L+1$ bytes transmitted by $\PO$, $P$ is bounded by $\sum_{p\in \cal P}{T(p)l(p)}\leq \sum_{p\in \cal P}kl(p)]\leq kL(L+1)/2$.
 Thus, $\PO$ is at most $\frac{2(k+1+\epsilon)B+kL(L+1)}{2(B-2L+1)}$-competitive.
-For the buffers that are significantly bigger than $kL(L+1)$, $\PO$ is at most $k+3$-competitive.
+For the buffers that are significantly bigger than $kL(L+1)$, $\PO$ is at most $k+3$-competitive. \end{proof}